-The group's principal activity is the operation of a hotel and the holding of investments.
+The group's principal activities, which are unchanged since last year, are the operation of a hotel, the installation and servicing of lifts and the holding of investments.

-The parent company's principal activities, which are unchanged since last year, are that of holding investments in various subsidiary undertakings.
+The parent company's principal activities, which are unchanged since last year, are that of holding investments in various subsidiary and associate undertakings.